Pole Bending Clinics with Ken Smith

 When my wife Pat and I began breeding, raising and training horses specifically for barrel racing and pole bending, we planned that I would start the colts, and then Pat would be the one to finish them out and take them through the barrel futurity year.
 We have always been strong believers that poles are good for a barrel horse, but I began looking for ways for our pole work to become more than merely barrel horse preparation.
 I set out to improve our pole bending technique so that these well bred horses could excel at this event.
 I searched for information on pole bending and found very little available.
 There were a couple of videos, but they proved to be quite superficial.

 Then I found Wayne Sandberg's book, Nineteen Second Pole Bending, and I was impressed with his detailed analysis of the event.
-We became friends, and the knowledge I gleaned from his writings and his coaching really helped me on my way as I've developed our young horses and introduced them to this event.
-I regularly use many of the drills that Wayne originated.
-Others I've developed on my own, resulting in a set of exercises, drills, and horse handling techniques that work for me, and I have successfully applied them to several horses that have developed into top performers.
+We became friends, and the knowledge I gleaned from his writing and his coaching really helped me on my way.
+My experience with the successes and failures of competition in those early years helped me to refine my technique and make it my own.
+I regularly use several of the drills that Wayne originated, while others I've developed on my own, resulting in a set of exercises, drills, and horse handling techniques that work for me, and I have successfully applied them to several horses that have developed into top performers.
 Over the years I have made many trips to locations all across the country to watch the toughest pole bending competitions and to exchange ideas and ride with many of the best riders and trainers in the game.
 I continue to compete, and you can see us and our horses in competitions throughout the western US.

 Click on any photo to view it enlarged.
 Then use your Browser 'Back' button to return to this page.